 A dry itchy beard does not happen by chance.
 It takes days of ignorance and reluctance to properly care for the facial hair and the skin underneath to turn a once luscious man mane into a living scouring pad.

 Having super dry, itchy skin under your beard and white flakes over it are the last things you want when growing your facial hair.
-Unfortunately, it happens to most men on their journey to grow a beard.
+Unfortunately, it happens to most men on their journey to grow a beard first time.
 Does dry, itchy not only skin affect the feel and overall look of your beard but also take a toll on your confidence and encourage you to rethink your decision to grow a beard?

 However, do not worry!
 Taming the skin under your facial hair and other symptoms like beard dandruff, itchiness, split ends, and brittleness is as easy as introducing, a moisturizing practice into your daily beard care routine.